. Continue reading “my review of mark driscoll’s book ‘real marriage’”

 Mark Driscoll and Mars Hill has been on the national news a lot recently.
 The NY Times published an article couple months ago entitled, Who Would Jesus Smack Down?
 The reporter called last year and asked me for some quotes but I said, “No thanks.”
 My ego was tempted since it would have been nice to be mentioned in the NY Times but not that way.
 I’ve got my differences with Mark but heck, we’re still Facebook friends.
 BFF KIT TTYL.
 Meme me.

 In previous entries on this blog, I’ve shared both the concerns and respect I have for Mark here and here.
 But my conversation yesterday with this soon to be MH elder got me thinking [again] about the church video venue.
-Read the rest of this entry »
+Continue reading “the church video venue coming near you”

 Update: Folks, please keep your comments respectful or they will be deleted.
 This post is not intended to bash MD or MH and not an invitation to such.